boost-cmake/bcm/doc/src/BCMTest.rst

 .. option:: COMPILE_ONLY

-This just compiles the test.
-By default, tests are ran.
+This just compiles the test instead of running it.
+As such, a ``main`` function is not required.

 .. option:: WILL_FAIL